thewizardplusplus/git-earliest-date/README.md

     - earliest repository by the author datetime (may be null);
     - earliest repository by the committer datetime (may be null);
   - for a repository:
+    - full version:
       - repo directory;
       - root commit list;
       - flag indicating that the root commit list is empty;
       - earliest root commit by the author datetime (may be null);
       - earliest root commit by the committer datetime (may be null);
+    - simplified version (by person kind):
+      - repo directory;
+      - earliest simplified root commit (may be null);
+      - flag indicating that the earliest simplified root commit is null;
   - for a commit:
     - full version:
       - hash (in the hexadecimal format);